sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

-# View and update CRM data in the flow of work
+# Lab 02: View and update CRM data in the flow of work

 ## CRM Actions